Electrolux Logo

-The Electrolux logo symbolizes the quality and constancy of excellence, a well-known global electrical equipment manufacturer.
-The graphical representation of the company is concise and readable, demonstrating the desire to apply the achievements of modern technologies.
+The Electrolux logo symbolizes the quality and consistency of excellence of the well-known global electrical equipment manufacturer.
+The company’s graphic image is succinct and legible, demonstrating a commitment to harnessing the achievements of modern technology.

 Electrolux: Brand overview